-The company's strategy for realizing the smart grid vision focuses investments in the following areas:
+The company's strategy for realizing the smart grid vision consists of focusing investments on the following areas:

 Operations

 Idaho Power plans to invest in real-time sensing, diagnostic, communications, and control equipment to increase the efficiency and reliability of the system.
 Simultaneous with these investments, Idaho Power must meld together planning activities, field work, and operations to integrate new operations tools with existing tools that are familiar to system operators.